On Arrangements of Pseudohyperplanes: Topology of the microbundle complement

 We now turn to simplicial arrangements, that is, arrangements in which every chamber is a cone over an open simplex.
-Alternately, an oriented matroid is simplicial if $\L\setminus \textbf{0}$ is isomorphic to the face poset of a simplicial decomposition of the sphere (or for every tope $T$ the interval $[\textbf{0}, T]$ is Boolean).
+Alternately, an oriented matroid is simplicial if $\L\setminus \{\textbf{0}\}$ is isomorphic to the face poset of a simplicial decomposition of the sphere (or for every tope $T$ the interval $[\textbf{0}, T]$ is Boolean).
 Recall that there is an ordering on the topes of an oriented matroid induced by the corresponding chambers.
-Fix a tope $T$ for any other tope $S$ define the distance $d(S, T)$ between $S$ and $T$ to be the number of pseudohyperplanes that separate the corresponding chambers.
-Now, for another tope $S'$, $S'\prec_T S$ if and only if $d(S', T) \leq d(S, T)$ is a partial order.
+Fix a tope $T$.
+For any other tope $S$ define the distance $d(S, T)$ between $S$ and $T$ to be the number of pseudo-hyperplanes that separate the corresponding chambers.
+Now, for another tope $S'$, $S'\preceq_T S$ if and only if $d(S', T) \leq d(S, T)$ is a partial order.
 Denote this poset by $\P_T(\L)$.

-\bt{thm5s2c5} Let $\L$ be an oriented matroid and $c\A$ be the associated pseudohyperplane arrangement.
-Then the following are equivalent \begin{enumerate} \item $\L$ is simplicial. \item The positive category admits the Deligne normal form. \item The tope poset $\P_T(\L)$ is a lattice for every tope $T$. \end{enumerate} All of the above conditions imply that the space $M(c\A)$ is $K(\pi, 1)$. \et
+\bt{thm5s2c5} Let $\L$ be an oriented matroid and $c\A$ be the associated pseudo-hyperplane arrangement.
+Then the following are equivalent. \begin{enumerate} \item $\L$ is simplicial. \item The positive category $\G^+$ admits the Deligne normal form. \item The tope poset $\P_T(\L)$ is a lattice for every tope $T$. \end{enumerate} All of the above conditions imply that the space $M(c\A)$ is $K(\pi, 1)$. \et

 \bpr The Deligne normal form is a particular factorization of loops in the Salvetti complex into compositions of positive paths.
-1 $\Rightarrow$ 2 is originally due to Deligne \cite{deli72} (and a reproof by Paris \cite{pa1}); both these proofs are for realizable oriented matroids.
+We refer the interested reader to Paris \cite{pa1} and Delucchi \cite[Chapter 6]{del1} for an insight into Deligne's original arguments.
+(1) $\Rightarrow$ (2) is originally due to Deligne \cite{deli72} (and a reproof by Paris \cite{pa1}); both these proofs are for realizable oriented matroids.
 For non-realizable oriented matroids the proof was given by Cordovil \cite[Theorem 4.1]{cordovil94b} and by Salvetti \cite[Theorem 33]{salvetti93}.
 2 $\Rightarrow$ 1 is due to Paris \cite{pa4}.
-For 1 $\iff$ 3 see \cite{bez90} and the proof of 3 $\iff$ 1 is in Delucchi's thesis \cite[Theorem 6.4.6, Lemma 6.5.2]{del1}.
-In fact, in this case, using Charney's arguments \cite{charney92} it can be shown that the fundamental group of the Salvetti complex is an example of a Garside group. \epr
+For 1 $\iff$ 3 see \cite{bez90} and the proof of 3 $\iff$ 1 is in Delucchi's thesis \cite[Theorem 6.4.6, Lemma 6.5.2]{del1}. \epr

+It will be interesting to see which properties of the pure Artin groups are also satisfied by the fundamental groups of Salvetti complexes associated with simplicial oriented matroids.
+For example, one would like to see if Charney's arguments in \cite{charney92} generalize in this context to show that the fundamental group of the Salvetti complex is bi-automatic or in general is an example of a Garside group.